 Hello again from Cuberis.
 Our “INSIGHT: On Art & History Websites” newsletter has been on a bit of a hiatus for the past several months, as we have been retooling for what we think museums will need in the future.
 And due to this unexpected pandemic, the future has arrived ahead of schedule.
 But fortunately, Cuberis is ready.
 We’d like to tell you more about how our new framework for museum websites can advance your online digital engagement, without the need for grant-sized budgets.

 Over the years, as we’ve been applying our web strategy, design, development, and support services for museums, we’ve written about many of the opportunities and possibilities museums have for online digital engagement.
-We’ve written about how to cultivate curatorial contributions, how to build a cross-department content strategy (here and here), how to more effectively solicit donations and giving (here, here, and here), how to maximize the marketing impact of your museum’s website, and other more tactical and technical strategies (for example, here and here).
+We’ve written about how to cultivate curatorial contributions, how to more effectively solicit donations and giving (here, here, and here), how to maximize the marketing impact of your museum’s website, and other more tactical and technical strategies (for example, here and here).

 The common denominator for all our strategic thinking has always been predicated on highly customized (therefore expensive) website platforms.
 Our article, the Cost of Customized Collection Websites, details how costs stack up in such ambitious projects.
 And while getting the opportunity to build highly custom sites for clients like The Saint Louis Art Museum, The Nasher at Duke, The Telfair Museums and The Michigan Archives has been fantastic, projects like these typically require grant-sized budgets well into the six-figure range.